How to fold napkins for Christmas – 16 creative and classic ways to easily elevate your festive tablescape

 How to fold napkins for Christmas

-For a relaxed Christmas table decoration idea, simply tie a neat knot in a lightweight linen napkin.
+For a relaxed Christmas idea for the table, simply tie a neat knot in a lightweight linen napkin.
 Drape it across the top of a bowl or plate to look like a pretty bow.
 Pick pastel pink linen and white tableware for a soft, feminine look.

 Create the ultimate festive place setting by folding your napkins into miniature Christmas trees.
-It goes without saying that this looks best using green coloured napkins.
+It goes without saying that this looks best using green coloured napkins but you can also have a bit of fun with your Christmas colour scheme here.

 Keep it simple with a rectangular folded napkin tied at the top third using twine.
 Tuck in a sprig of fragrant rosemary and add a mini bauble to finish.